Have you been thinking about starting a printing business or expanding your custom apparel business into printing?

 #3: Sublimation Printing

 Sublimation is a printing method where special ink is transferred from paper to the garment using a heat press.
 To do this method, you need a printer that uses sublimation ink.
-One of the best printers for sublimation is the Ricoma R550 White Toner Transfer Printer.
-This heat transfer printer is less expensive than regular inkjet printers, and can easily turn into a sublimation printer by swapping out the cartridges with sublimation toner cartridges.

 The way this method works is pretty simple.
 Once you print the design on the transfer paper, you place the paper on the garment and then transfer it with a heat press.
 When heated, the ink on the transfer paper goes from a solid to a gas and then embeds itself into the fabric.
 When it cools, it goes back to being a solid and becomes a permanent part of the material.

 The best thing about sublimation printing is that the design embeds into the fabric, so it lasts much longer than designs using other printing methods.
 Sublimation embeds the ink so well that it lasts as long as the fabric itself.
 It also can print bright, high-quality designs and won’t leave a layer on top of the fabric.
 You can also do sublimation on hard objects like mugs, but they need to be poly-coated first, which leads us to the cons of sublimation.

 The biggest drawback to sublimation is that you can only use polyester or high poly-blend garments and white or light-colored garments.
 This limits the kinds of products you can print on, so you may only be able to sell polyester garments or polyester coated objects.
 Another con is you need a printer that can use sublimation ink cartridges.

 Vinyl printing is when you cut out a vinyl design and transfer it onto fabric with a heat press.
 You commonly see vinyl on sports jerseys, but they are used on pretty much anything, from t-shirts to totes.